Jefferson Lowndes: Rower

 While at Oxford he won the University Sculls.
 In 1879, he won the Diamond Challenge Sculls at Henley for the first time, beating Frank Lumley Playford.
 Playford then beat Lowndes in the Wingfield Sculls that year.
 Lowndes then became a schoolmaster at Derby School and rowed for the Derby School Rowing Club.
 In 1880 and 1881, he won the Diamond Challenge Sculls again.
 In 1881, he won the Wingfield Sculls and the London Cup at the Metropolitan Regatta to achieve the "Triple Crown".
 In 1882, he won the Diamond Challenge sculls again.
 In 1883, he was rowing for the Twickenham Rowing Club and won the Diamond Challenge Sculls for the fifth time, the Wingfield Sculls for the second time, and the London Cup at the Metropolitan Regatta again for his second triple crown.
 In 1884, he won Silver Goblets at Henley with D E Brown.

 Lowndes died at Liverpool at the age of 35.
+The cause of death was determined to be 'suicide whilst temporarily insane', having shot himself in the North Western Hotel.